Thanks to £80,000 of OIF money an old, disused building in West Green Road has been transformed into a thriving pub and pizza place.

 Have you recommended the OIF to other businesses?

 “Yes!
 A couple of people.
 They have been looking to open businesses in places like Walthamstow but I’ve said to them, ‘Think about Tottenham because you’ll have less competition, there’s bigger opportunities here and it’s also where you can get this financial backing’.
 It’s certainly worked for us and I can’t imagine being anywhere else in London now.”

 Tell us some more about True Craft...

 “Myself and my brother have always wanted to work together.
 His background is Sodo (the sourdough pizza chain) which does make the best pizzas in London.
-So he’ll be our head chef and I’ll be managing the cellar and Oz, my friend from university, has been in charge of the building.
+So he’s our head chef and I’m managing the cellar and Oz, my friend from university, has been in charge of the building.
 He’s a Tottenham resident and he was the one who decided Tottenham was the right place for us.

 And we’ve transformed this old pub which used to be The West Green Tavern.
-It was closed for some time and we’re proud to turn a derelict building into something of use for the community.
-The décor has a quite natural, industrial feel and we’ve used features of the building that were already there such as: cleaning up the original pillars, reconditioning the Victorian wooden floors and exposing the brick walls and cleaning them up.
+It was closed for some time and we’re proud to have turned a derelict building into something of use for the community.
+The décor has a quite natural, industrial feel and we used features of the building that were already there such as: cleaning up the original pillars, reconditioning the Victorian wooden floors and exposing the brick walls and cleaning them up.

-True Craft will be open seven days a week, from noon to 11pm (Sundays to Wednesdays) and noon to midnight (Thursdays to Saturdays).
+True Craft is open seven days a week, from noon to 11pm (Sundays to Wednesdays) and noon to midnight (Thursdays to Saturdays).